Bluebunny/Adafruit_GFX_plus/README.md

 If FAST_LINE is #defined then the free fonts are rendered using horizontal lines this makes rendering fonts 2-5 times faster.
 Particularly good for large fonts.
 This is an elegant solution since it still uses generic functions present in the stock library.

-If FAST_SHIFT is defined then a slightly faster (for AVR) shifting bit mask is used Performance gain is small but worthwhile at 10%.
+If FAST_SHIFT is defined then a slightly faster (for AVR) shifting bit mask is used.
+The performance gain is small but worthwhile at 10%.

 The overal performance gain will be dependant on the font and how many multipixel horizontal lines are in the rendered character.
 Even small fonts show a significant perfromance improvement even thout there are many single pixel plots needed.